wufun/hello-world/Perception/infor_visual.md

 shading (either specular or Lambertian) with either stereo or motion was either the best or nearly the best combination for all the subjects.
 ### Conformal Textures
+- shape-from-shading information is inherently ambiguous; it can be interpreted in different ways, depending on the **contours**.
+- One of the most common ways to represent surfaces is to use a contour map.

+### Guidelines for Displaying Surfaces
+There are also temporal factors to be considered if viewing times are brief.

+### Bivariate Maps - Lighting and Surface Color

+### Patterns of Points in 3D Space
+- It is likely then that the only depth cues in a 3D scatterplot are stereoscopic depth and structure-from-motion.
+- One
+way to add extra shape information to a cloud of discrete points is to add shape-fromshading information artificially.

+### Perceiving Patterns in 3D Trajectories
+- To represent 3D trajectories, consider using shaded tube or box extrusions, with periodic bands to provide orientation cues.
+Also, apply motion parallax and stereoscopic viewing, if possible.

+### Judging Relative Positions of Objects in Space
+- *Reference*

+### Judging the Relative Movements of Self within the Environment
+- **Vection**
+- side effect: Simulator sickness